Oghma-Infinium/Ascensio/README.md

 - `Ambient Occlusion`: Either use this or the ENB version.
 The ENB version is more intensive.
 Do not have both turned on.
 - `Remove Shadows`: I really don’t recommend turning this on, but if you must, then you can.

-If you want to tweak your ENB to improve performance, consider looking at Annakin's [ENB Tips](https://github.com/The-Animonculory/Modding-Resources/blob/main/ENB%20Tips.md) guide.
+If you want to tweak your ENB further to improve performance, consider looking at Annakin's [ENB Tips Guide](https://github.com/The-Animonculory/Modding-Resources/blob/main/ENB%20Tips.md).

 To quote her, here is a short answer to improve performance with an ENB turned on:
 > #### How can I improve performance?